andreasebbehoj/ebbehoej.dk/content/post/register-based-research-with-stata/index.md

 In my world of medicine and epidemiological research that would often mean:

-1) identify a cohort of patients with some condition, [say rare adrenal tumors](https://www.dovepress.com/pheochromocytoma-in-denmark-during-1977-2016-validating-diagnosis-code-peer-reviewed-fulltext-article-CLEP), using a combination of registered diagnosis codes and surgical procedures,
+1. identify a cohort of patients with some condition, [say rare adrenal tumors](https://www.dovepress.com/pheochromocytoma-in-denmark-during-1977-2016-validating-diagnosis-code-peer-reviewed-fulltext-article-CLEP), using a combination of registered diagnosis codes and surgical procedures,

-2) assess risk of an outcome, such as [estimating risk of cardiovascular disease](https://pubmed.ncbi.nlm.nih.gov/29374097/) from hospital contacts or [unemployment rates](https://ssrn.com/abstract=4000566) in a public administrative registry of transfer payments,
+2. assess risk of an outcome, such as [estimating risk of cardiovascular disease](https://pubmed.ncbi.nlm.nih.gov/29374097/) from hospital contacts or [unemployment rates](https://ssrn.com/abstract=4000566) in a public administrative registry of transfer payments,

-3) or both 1 and 2 in the same study.
+3. or both 1 and 2 in the same study.

-You can read *a bit* more in EMA's [33-page guideline ](https://www.ema.europa.eu/en/guideline-registry-based-studies)for registry-based research, if you are so inclined.

 ## Example data - The Danish National Patient Registry